plexus/arnebrasseur.net/site/posts/2025-09-15-position-on-ai.md

 ---
-title: My Position on AI, LLMs, and (shudders) "vibe coding"
+title: My Position on AI, LLMs, and "vibe coding"
 date: 2025-09-15
-draft: true
 ---

-I've been a strong AI sceptic since the current hype wave started.
+I've been a strong AI skeptic since the current hype wave started.
 I've seen a few of these hype waves come and go in my twenty-odd years as a software engineer.
 I understand that climate change is the single biggest existential crisis facing humanity, and the current GPU-farm landrush is _not_ helping with